pandreski/oc-p12/README.md

 4. Install dependencies with `yarn install`,
 5. Start the project with `yarn start`,
 6. Open the app with the link given in your terminal.

-## Installation steps (back-end)

-Clone [this project](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) and follow the steps in its README.

-In the root directory, edit your `.env` file and set the correct port for `REACT_APP_BACKEND_PORT` variable.

 ## API or mocked data ?